 - $200,000 for facility improvements at the LaFayette/Walker County Senior Center.
 This building needs a new roof and additional upgrades.

 - $1,200,000 to expand the Ag Center.
-This would allow 4H, Extension and other agriculture services to be housed in a one setting in the center of the county.
+This would allow 4H, UGA Extension and other agriculture services to be housed in one setting in the center of the county.

-- $150,000 for our three public libraries.
+- $150,000 for the three public library branches in Walker County.
 Despite heavy use by the community, the state continues to cut funding for libraries.
 These funds would be earmarked for books, technology and facility improvements.

 - $90,000 for the Historic Marsh House.
-The house has some foundation issues that need addressed.
-The building is currently closed to visitors.
+The house has ongoing repair and maintenance needs essential to preserving its historic structure.

 - $350,000 for recreational improvements at the Civic Center Campus.
 These funds could be used to attract state grant dollars to maximize funds to help the dream of an all-inclusive playground become a reality.